5cos5/MA4079-Final_Year_Project/README.md

 # MA4079-Final_Year_Project

-Code for Final Year Project Development of Optimal Scheduling System for Bunker Supply Operations.
+Code results and Dataset used for Final Year Project Development of Optimal Scheduling System for Bunker Supply Operations.
+Please read the attached report for full details.